flectra-hq/documentation-user/manufacturing/management/product_variants.rst

 How to manage BoMs for product variants
 =======================================

-Odoo allows you to use one bill of materials for multiple variants of the same product.
+Flectra allows you to use one bill of materials for multiple variants of the same product.
 Simply enable variants from :menuselection:`Configuration --> Settings`.